tengrommel/GO_Cloud_Computing/Concurrency/Chapter4_Concurrency_Patterns_in_Go/note.md

 **With concurrent processes, this question becomes a little more complex.Because a concurrent process is operating independently of its parent or siblings, it can be difficult for it to reason about what the right thing to do with the error is.**

+When Go eschewed the popular exception model of errors, it made a statement that error handling was important, and that as we develop our programs, we should give our error paths the same attention we give our algorithms.

+*The key thing to note here is how we're coupled the potential result with the potential error.*

+1. This represents the complete set of possible outcomes created from the goroutine checkStatus, and allows our main goroutine to make decisions about what to do when errors occur.

+2. In broader terms, we’ve successfully separated the concerns of error handling from our producer goroutine.

+>This is desirable because the goroutine that spawned the producer goroutine — in this case our main goroutine — has more context about the running program, and can make more intelligent decisions about what to do with errors.

+## Pipelines
+>When you write a program, you probably don't sit down and write one long function -- at least I hope you don't.

+Partly to abstract away details that don't matter to the greater flow, and partly so that we can work on one area of code without affecting other areas.

+1. A pipeline is just another tool you can use to form an abstraction in your system.
+2. By using a pipeline, you separate the concerns of each stage, which provides numberous benefits.

+As mentioned previously, a stage is just something that takes data in, performs a transformation on it, and sends the data back out.

+What are the properties of a pipeline stage:

+1. A stage consumes and return the same type.
+2. A stage must be reified by the language so that it may be passed around.

+*Those of you familiar with functional programming may be nodding your head and thinking of terms like higher order functions and monads.*

+**Indeed, pipeline stages are very closely related to functional programming and can be considered a subset of monads**

+>Notice how each stage is taking a slice of data and returning a slice of data?

+1. These stages are performing what we call batch processing.
+2. This just means that they operate on chunks of data all at once instead of one discrete value at a time.
+3. There is another type of pipeline stage that performs stream processing.
+4. This means that the stage receives and emits one element at a time.

+## Best Practices for Constructing Pipelines
+> Channels are uniquely suited to constructing pipelines in Go because they fulfill all of our basic requirements.

+## Some Handy Generators
+> As a reminder, a generator for a pipeline is any function that converts a set of discrete values into a stream of values on channel.